Imjustaguy-user/Stickman/README.md

 5. Enemies separted to differet enviortments.

 Sorry if some words have been misspelled, that's because I'm using my memory.
 Anyways more ideas coming soon!

+To build the source, you need:
+1. Game Maker
+2. GML Code